By Sterling McGinn

 John and his wife Debbie (née Mark) have been married 47 years, and the couple has two children, Jennifer and Michael, and now two grandchildren.
 He has belonged to McMillan Lodge #400 Free and Accepted Masons for 25 years, and the Newberry Elks Lodge for 17 years.
 He is also a member and trustee of Trinity Lutheran Church of Newberry.

 John enjoys antique tractors and equipment and he participates in the annual Engadine tractor show.
-He also enjoys polka music and often frequents the Bay Mills Casino polka parties.
+He also enjoys polka music and often frequents the Bay Mills Casino online games like fire joker online.